Hobbies and interests

 WinnerBio

-Hi, my name is Naomi Diaz Allen, and I’m a senior at Marana High School.
+Hi, I'm Naomi Diaz Allen, an incoming freshman at Pennsylvania State University.
 My life goal is to build a future that is stable, meaningful, and full of purpose, not just for myself but for the people around me.
 Growing up, I moved frequently with my mom, who worked multiple jobs while attending college.
 Watching her overcome so many challenges taught me the value of hard work, independence, and resilience.
 That’s what motivates me to succeed in school, in rugby, and in life.

 One of my biggest passions is rugby.
 It’s more than just a sport to me—it’s a way to connect with others, grow as a person, and lead by example.
 I’ve had the opportunity to travel, compete at a high level, and give back to my community through coaching and volunteering with the Engage Foundation.
 Helping kids from underserved areas build confidence and learn teamwork through rugby has been one of the most rewarding parts of my journey.